Boston game: Background and development

-As was the case in Britain, by the early 19th century, North American schools and universities played their own local games, between sides made up of students.
-For example, students at Dartmouth College in New Hampshire played a game called Old division football, a variant of the association football codes, as early as the 1820s.
+By the early 19th century, as was the case in Great Britain, schools and universities in North America played their own local games, between sides made up of students.
+For example, students at Dartmouth College in Hanover, New Hampshire played a game called Old division football, a variant of the association football codes, as early as the 1820s.
 They remained largely "mob football" style games, with huge numbers of players attempting to advance the ball into a goal area, often by any means necessary.
 Rules were simple, violence and injury were common.

 The violence of these mob-style games led to widespread protests and a decision to abandon them.
 Yale University, under pressure from the city of New Haven, banned the play of all forms of football in 1860, while Harvard University followed suit in 1861.
 In its place, two general types of football evolved: "kicking" games and "running" (or "carrying") games.
 A hybrid of the two, known as the "Boston game", was played by a group known as the Oneida Football Club.
 The club, considered by some historians as the first formal football club in the United States, was formed in 1862 by schoolboys who played the "Boston game" on Boston Common.
 They played mostly among themselves, though they organized a team of non-members to play a game in November 1863, which the Oneidas won easily.
 The game caught the attention of the press, and "the Boston game" continued to spread throughout the 1860s.
 Oneida, from 1862 to 1865, reportedly never lost a game or even gave up a single point.

 The game began to return to American college campuses by the late 1860s.
 The universities of Yale, Princeton (then known as the College of New Jersey), Rutgers, and Brown all began playing "kicking" games during this time.
-In 1867, Princeton used rules based on those of the English The Football Association, Moreover, Princeton and Rutgers played the first collegiate match in 1869 with rules that resembled more association than any other form of "football".
+In 1867, Princeton used rules based on those of the English Football Association, Moreover, Princeton and Rutgers played the first collegiate match in 1869 with rules that resembled more association than any other form of "football".